 I opted for the First Class Cabin of 4.2 square metres, instead of the Business Class Cabin of 2.5 square metres.
 Divided into men and women areas, once inside I was pleasantly surprised to find a modern clean space with rows of cabins.

-My cabin Y08 had a double bed, small table and 32′ flat screen TV.
-On the bed towels are folded, headphones for watching TV (so you don’t disturb others), a dental kit, and branded pajamas to wear.
+My cabin Y08 had a double bed, small table and 32′ flat-screen TV.
+On the bed towels are folded, headphones for watching TV (so you don’t disturb others), a dental kit, and branded pyjamas to wear.
 Even a special adapter is supplied for charging your electronics as others are strictly prohibited due to fire regulations.
-There is also a safety box for storing valuables under your bed since cabins do not have a door and do not lock for safety reasons, instead pulling on the vertical shutters ensures your privacy.
+There is also a safety box for storing valuables under your bed since cabins do not have a door and do not lock for safety reasons, instead of pulling on the vertical shutters ensures your privacy.

-First Cabin is a well thought out experience and am very impressed by its function and facilities, a great value stay with all the amenities of a hotel, in a cabin style room conveniently located within the airport terminal.
+First Cabin is a well thought out experience and is very impressed by its function and facilities, great value stay with all the amenities of a hotel, in a cabin style room conveniently located within the airport terminal.